Iasonaspg/Graph-triangles/README.md

 	/ Alternatively, you can download the input files straight from the link provided into the report

-3) Create a folder called Data into the main folder of the repo and move the input file in there / Alternatively, you can line 62: "strcpy(csvFileName,  "../Data/DataDIMACS10_");"" of every readCSV.c/cu file and set the path to the path to the desired, not recommended )
+3) Create a folder called Data into the main folder of the repo and move the input file in there / Alternatively, you can change appropriately line 62: "strcpy(csvFileName,  "../Data/DataDIMACS10_");"" of every readCSV.c/cu file and set the path to the the desired one - not recommended )
 ( if all the previous are ommited, there will be no input file for the code to use, thus it won't operate )

 4) Navigate to the folder of any implementation